Third party cookies may be stored when visiting this site. Please see the cookie information.

 I'm currently working on a GUI Application to use a Raspberry Pi to control a model railway using CBUS / VLCB.

 This is currently in early development and I hope to update this with more information in the future.
-I have created one video showing some of the challenges I faced due to the software architecture.
+I have created some videos showing some of the challenges I faced, including trying to interpret the CBUS protocol and performance issues due to the software architecture.

 Software Engineering / Software Architecture / Programming Language